YYCheng-atmos/MPAS-A_spectral_nudging/README.md

 - Target fields (fddanew) for nudging still need to be extracted via scripts such as atmosphere_init.
 Many of these scripts are currently manual and are being organized.
 - Some namelist variables are documented in src/core_atmosphere/Registry.xml.
 Please compare with the original Registry.xml for differences.

+yycheng 2025.11

+- fix halo region, Now there will no longer be high RMSE values for wind speed at the boundaries of the block